J-Egeberg/Assignment_9_python/README.md

 How many death-incidents happened between 2000-2014?

 Has the amount of incidents increased, comparing the later statistics to the earlier ones?

+## Answers

+Number of Incidents between 1985-1999 is 402

+Number of Fatal Accidents between 1985-1999 is 122

+Number of Incidents between 2000-2014 is 231

+Number of Fatal accidents between 2000-2014 is 37

+This means that there was a decrease of incidents by 171